 The presence of poor quality

 Indicators of poor quality come in many different shapes.
 It could be a negative online review left by a customer or a serious security flaw that allows in cybercriminals.
-Perhaps it’s a spike in the volume of call center complaints or a slow system that sends a buyer away to a competitor.
+Perhaps it’s a spike in the volume of call centre complaints or a slow system that sends a buyer away to a competitor.
 It could even be employees that have started to lose faith in a project.
 However they appear, these problems can lead to business or product failure if the issues are not addressed.

 You can go a step further.